jacobpatterson1549/selene-bananas/README.md

     POSTGRES_PASSWORD=selene123
     POSTGRES_PORT=54320
     ```
+1. Run `docker-compose up postgres-db` to launch a Postgres database in docker.
+To run a mongo database, run `docker-compose up mongo-db` after changing the `DATABASE_URL` to `mongodb://selene-bananas-db-mongo:27017/` in `docker-compose.yml` file.
-1. Run `docker-compose up --build` to launch the application, rebuilding parts of it that are stale.
+1. Run `docker-compose up --build web` to launch the application, rebuilding parts of it that are stale.
 1. Access application by opening <http://127.0.0.1:8000>.
 TLS certificates will be copied to Docker.
 Environment variables are used from the `.env` file.
+1. Run `docker-compose down` after running the application to ensure the web database servers shut down.

+To run a Mongo database instead of Postgres, make the following changes:
+* In `docker-compose.yml`: change the line after `depends-on:` from `postgres-db:` to `mongo-db:`
+* In `.env`: set `DATABASE_URL` to `mongodb://127.0.0.1:27017/`

 ### Environment Configuration